MauRuRo/MSP4-CrossFitCommunityApp/README.md

     $ python manage.py runserver
     ```

+Note: please note the SITE_ID value in the settings.py file.
+During development I created and deleted a couple of site model objects, which resulted in that there was no longer a site corresponding with the id=1.
+I had to find the correct site ID number to make it work.
  <div align="right">

 [Back to Top :arrow_up:](#table-of-contents)

 </div>

 ---

 ### Heroku Deployment

-You will need a [AWS](https://aws.amazon.com/s3/) account and a [S3 bucket](https://aws.amazon.com/s3/) to hold all the static files for this project.
+You will need an [AWS](https://aws.amazon.com/s3/) account and a [S3 bucket](https://aws.amazon.com/s3/) to hold all the static files for this project.
 If you would like to use the [allauth](https://django-allauth.readthedocs.io/en/latest/) socialaccounts logins, you can find out more here.
 [Facebook](https://developers.facebook.com/products/facebook-login/) and [Google](https://developers.google.com/identity/sign-in/web/sign-in)

 1. Open Heroku.